 What is POTS?

-Postural orthostatic tachycardia syndrome (POTS) is a chronic condition that can seriously affect the quality of life of a patient.
-Common symptoms of POTS include tachycardia, an inability to exercise, difficulty concentrating, chronic headaches and extreme fatigue.
-Even standing for more than a short period of time can cause the heart rate of a person suffering from POTS to increase dramatically, so most people with the condition are unable to engage in any significant amount of physical activity.
+This condition is known as orthostatic intolerance.
+Common symptoms of POTS include, but are not limited to tachycardia, an inability to exercise, difficulty in concentrating, chronic headaches, and extreme fatigue.
+Even standing for a small duration can cause the heart rate to increase dramatically.
+So, most people with the condition are unable to engage in any significant amount of physical activity.

 Can You Get Disability for POTS?

 Qualifying for disability benefits due to POTS is a matter of proving that the individual has impairment significant enough to make it impossible for them to effectively maintain employment.
 The Social Security Administration (SSA) will examine the symptoms that a patient is experiencing because of POTS.
 This will be done to determine if the individual is eligible for disability payments.

 - Patients with POTS should be sure to have all their symptoms verified and recorded by a licensed medical professional.
 This is essential to increase the possibility of being approved for disability payments.